CBarreiro96/hackday/README.md

 Here you can find the Mastermind game version made in Javascript and HTML/CSS for the HackDay of the Cohort 12 in Holberton School Campus Bogota - Colombia

-              :computer: ¡This is really funny project! :computer:
+               ¡This is really funny project!